matomo-org/developer-documentation/docs/3.x/wordpress/best-practices.md

 ---
 # Matomo for WordPress - Best practices

-## Check if Matomo plugin is enabled
+## Checking if Matomo plugin is enabled

 Before accessing any of our APIs it is recommended you check if Matomo for WordPress plugin is actually installed and
 activated: